ivbrajkovic/js-chronicles/SOLID/SRP.md

 }
 ```

 At first glance, TaskManager seems efficient—handling tasks, saving them, and even syncing them to a server.
-But as responsibilities stack, cracks begin to show.
+But as its responsibilities grow, cracks start to show—evealing deeper issues.

 ### Signs of Overload 💔

-As responsibilities stack, the following issues emerge, highlighting why SRP is critical in keeping classes manageable and maintainable:

-- **Tightly Coupled Logic**: The TaskManager manages tasks, files, and networking, creating tight coupling.
-Any change risks cascading failures.
+- **Tightly Coupled Logic**: Managing tasks, files, and networking creates dependencies where any change can cause cascading failures.
-- **Reduced Reusability**: Modules needing only to send tasks must still import all the class’s unrelated functionality.
+- **Reduced Reusability**: Modules needing only to send tasks must still import all the class's unrelated functionality.
-- **Testing Woes**: Testing becomes a nightmare.
-Each functionality needs its own mocks or setups, making tests brittle and harder to maintain.
+- **Testing Woes**: Each functionality needs its own mocks or setups, making tests fragile and harder to maintain.

 Over time, the `TaskManager` class becomes a burden—a jack-of-all-trades that’s fragile, hard to maintain, and nearly impossible to extend without introducing bugs.
-The once-promising hero is now a liability.
+The once-promising hero is now an obstacle.

 <a id="decoding"></a>
 ## Wizard’s Guidance for SRP 🪄